-- Completing student evaluation guestionnaires for each module of the programme. - Acting as a student representative on various committees, e.g. Staff/Student Liaison Committees, School Programmes Committee OR providing comments to your student representative to feedback on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation. - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group.
+- Completing student evaluation questionnaires for each module of the programme. - Acting as a student representative on various committees, e.g. Staff/Student Liaison Committees, School Programmes Committee OR providing comments to your student representative to feedback on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation.
+Taking part in programme validation meetings by joining a panel of students to meet with the Faculty - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group.

-Further details on the University's quality assurance processes are given in the Quality handbook.
+Further details on the University's quality assurance processes are given in the Quality Handbook.